The Boy Friend (musical): Act I

 The whole musical is set in the Villa Caprice where Maisie, the girls (Dulcie, Nancy, Fay), Hortense the maid, and Mme Dubonnet live at Mme Dubonnet's School for Young Ladies.
 Act I begins when Hortense orders a costume for "a Miss Polly Browne" and Maisie and the other girls sing the ironic "Perfect Young Ladies" with Hortense.
 Polly arrives and tells everyone about her made-up boy friend who is "motoring down from Paris" to meet her for the upcoming carnival ball, and sings about "The Boy Friend".
 Later, Bobby surprises Maisie, and they dance to "Won't You Charleston With Me?"

-Polly's widowed father Percy arrives at the school to discover that the headmistress, Mme Dubonnet, is an old flame of his.
+Polly's widowed father Percival arrives at the school to discover that the headmistress, Mme Dubonnet, is an old flame of his.
 They sing "Fancy Forgetting" to rekindle the spark.
 Though Polly is a millionaire's daughter, she feels left out because she's the only one in her crowd who doesn't have a boyfriend and she needs a partner for the fancy dress ball.
 The errand boy, Tony, arrives to deliver her Pierrette costume and they are immediately attracted to each other and sing "I Could Be Happy With You."